-Rear Admiral Richard Berkey is a native of Windber, Pennsylvania, and entered the Navy through the Naval Reserve Officers Training Corps program at Pennsylvania State University where he received a Bachelor of Science degree in Civil Engineering in 1983 and later qualified as a surface warfare officer on board USS Farragut (DDG 37).
+Rear Adm.
+Richard Berkey is a native of Windber, Pennsylvania, and entered the Navy through the Naval Reserve Officers Training Corps program at Pennsylvania State University where he received a Bachelor of Science degree in Civil Engineering in 1983 and later qualified as a surface warfare officer on board USS Farragut (DDG 37).

 He became an engineering duty officer and attended Naval Postgraduate School where he received a Master of Science degree in Mechanical Engineering and a Mechanical Engineer degree in 1989.
 He graduated with distinction and was the recipient of the Naval Sea Systems Command award for Excellence in Naval Engineering and the Navy League award for highest academic achievement.